-- 31. In 2006/07 Audit Scotland's Audit Services Group carried out a number of reviews of CHPs/CHCPs across Scotland.
+- 34. In 2006/07, Audit Scotland's Audit Services Group carried out a number of reviews of CHPs/CHCPs across Scotland.
 These reviews showed that CHPs/CHCPs were at an early stage of development and that there is a need to demonstrate a planned and effective transfer of resources from the acute service to primary and community care.
-Audit Scotland consulted on a proposed forward study programme over the summer of 2008, which included proposals for a national review of CHPs/CHCPs to take place during 2008 2010.
-The Scottish Government plans to commission research at the end of 2008 which will examine the impact of CHPs. - 32.
-In August 2007, Audit Scotland published a report on Managing Long-Term Conditions.
-Audit Scotland also plans to publish an overview report on mental health services in Scotland in March/April 2009.
-Both studies have relevance to partnership working with the local government and voluntary sectors.
+Audit Scotland will begin a national review of CHPs/CHCPs in 2010.
+The Scottish Government has commissioned research to examine the impact of CHPs and this will be published early in 2010. - 35.
+Audit Scotland published a report on Drug and alcohol services in Scotland in March 2009 and an Overview of mental health services in March 2009.
+Both studies have relevance to partnership working across the public sector and with the voluntary sector. - 36.
+As part of its programme of work on the audit of Best Value, Audit Scotland is developing a toolkit on partnership working.
+This will be applied to certain NHS bodies during 2009/10 based on local risks and priorities.